formio/help.form.io/_paragraphs/tutorials/walkthroughs/phraseapp/structure.md

 slug: structure
 weight: 60
 ---
-We're going to create all the components and modules we need upfront.
-Since we're using the cli, we can generate the necessary components quickly
+To structure the application, we are going to create all the components and modules we need upfront.
+Since we're using the Angular's CLI tool, we can generate the necessary components via command line.

-We'll start by creating home and navigation component.
-We'll use out navigation to change between an edit and view mode for our translations.
+We shall start by creating the home and navigation component.
+We will use the navigation to change between an edit and view mode for the in context editor.
-This can be useful should you decide to add authentication to the project and want to give admins the ability to add or alter translations, while letting users experience the updates on the fly.
+Should you decide to add authentication to the project, you can lock down the edit mode such that only admins have the ability to add or alter translations.

 ```
 ng g component home
 ng g component navigation
 ```

-Next, we'll need to create a module that will be responsible for handling all phraseapp configuration.
+Next, create a module that will be responsible for handling the phraseapp editor logic.

 ```
 ng g module phraseapp
 ```

-Finally, let's create the two components that will handle the view and edit modes.
+Finally, create two components that will handle the view and edit modes.

 ```
 ng g component phraseapp/phraseapp-view
 ng g component phraseapp/phraseapp-edit
 ```

-Once done our `src/app` structure should look like this, excluding css and spec.ts files:
+Once done the `src/app` structure should look like this, excluding css and spec.ts files:

   * home ▼
     * home.component.html